ecasglez/FortranUtilities/README.md

-FortranUtilities is a collection of simple functions and subroutines for Fortran programs.
+FortranUtilities is a collection of simple functions for Fortran programs.

-Only functions to manipulate strings are included so far.
+Functions for strings, numbers, precision, statistics and files are included.
 See below for specifications of the different functions.
 More functions for different tasks will be included in the future.

+This is a BETA version.

 ## Downloading